 Are you Multitasking?

-The hectic pace of modern living would have made ancient men tired?We take our multitasking so seriously , that not doing a million things before breakfast, makes us feel guilty.
-I am a multi thinker.Multitasking was a natural progression.All women, especially mothers have to try multitasking, to be able to manage it all.
+The hectic pace of modern living would have made ancient men tired?You take our multitasking so seriously, that not doing a million things before breakfast, makes you feel guilty.
+I am a multi thinker.Multitasking is a natural progression.All women, especially mothers have to try multitasking, to be able to manage it all.

 But how healthy is this Habit?

 Is Multitasking good for you?
 Not Really!
 As we increasingly multitask our ability to truly concentrate dwindles.The more technology dependant you are the bigger is it a challenge to concentrate.
 I am a doctor, mother, wife of a child specialist, teacher in a medical college and a blogger.I really love all that I am blessed to be doing.